 When a garment is scanned after a manual invoice line adjustment (701 or 702) the following message appears on screen “This invoice line has been manually adjusted by <numbervalue1 of 701/702>, this adjustment will be deleted".

 After this the 701 or 702 invoice line adjustment transactions for this invoice line are deleted and the tax is recalculated only for the 704 transaction.

+Steps to reproduce

 For the first loss charge line scan 2 garments